kerspoon/MulCal/README.md

 ----

 Version one is done.
 The command line calculator works - there are some known annoyances (see github:issues) but version one is complete.
+Version two just needs testing on other machines.

 Requirements
 ----